beshu-tech/readonlyrest-docs/kibana.md

 ## Kibana UI tweaking

-This feature will work with Readonlyrest Enterprise
+This feature will work with ReadonlyREST Enterprise

-It's possible to inject custom CSS and Javascript to achieve a customised user experience for your users/tenants.
+It's possible to inject custom CSS and Javascript to achieve a customized user experience for your users/tenants.

 ### Inject custom CSS in Kibana